metal3d/docker-auto-dnsmasq/README.md

 sudo make uninstall
 ```

-It removes the python script and service.
-Also, the service is disabled before to be removed.
-Take a look on the Makefile, it's not so complicated.
+It removes NetworkManager dnsmasq configuration, stop the docker-dns service and removes it.

+If you used `USE_DNSMASQ_IN_DOCKER`at installation step, so the Makefile also removes the DNS entry from `daemon.json` file, and the "docker-bridge" configuration.

+Everything should now be back to the normal.

+# Difference with docker-listen ?

+I already used docker-listen years ago.
+That works, yes.

+There is not so many differences, I just prefer the way I manage dns entries, how I can activate the domain resolution from docker and how the script for service is "simple".

+I don't want to let you thinking that I do better than others.
+Maybe you want to use docker-listen, maybe you prefer my service.
+That's up to you.

+# Give me a hand

+You probably can help me to enchance the project, or maybe you found a bug.
+Open an issue, make pull-requests, give me ideas...
+I'm open to discuss.

-## Future
+# Future

 There are several things I want to do, if you want to help, you're welcome:

 - [ ] Avoid reloading NetworkManager to refresh DNS entries, but how ?
 - [ ] Journalctl is not showing my logs... why ?
 - [ ] Check for docker events is not "sure", I probably missed good practices
-- [ ] Wizzard to configure NetworkManager, docker and the service
+- [x] Wizzard to configure NetworkManager, docker and the service
 - [ ] Give me ideas...